 A big part of our approach in defending healthcare fraud cases is to look ahead and see what the repercussions of our defensive strategy can be.

-If you have been accused of committing healthcare fraud, think that you might be, or are facing an audit that could potentially uncover evidence of fraud, call the healthcare fraud defense lawyers at Oberheiden P.C. at (888) 680-1745 or contact them online.
+If you have questions about compliance, if you have been accused of committing healthcare fraud, or if you think that you might be, or are, facing an audit that could potentially uncover evidence of fraud, we encourage you to contact us promptly for more information.
+Call the healthcare compliance and defense lawyers at Oberheiden P.C. at (888) 680-1745 or contact us online today.